chainguard-dev/malcontent-bot/README.md

 | `diff-markdown`  | Path to the generated Markdown report. **Fixed path:** `malcontent-diff.md` |
 | `diff-sarif`     | Path to the generated SARIF report. **Fixed path:** `malcontent.sarif`       |

-These files are saved to the GitHub workspace and uploaded as artifacts.

 ---

 ### Related